Carnegie PhD Scholarships

 Notification and next steps

-Nominated applicants will be provided with access to the Carnegie Trust's application portal mid-February and must complete the online application process by 28 February 2018, which includes seeking the endorsement of their prospective supervisor.
-In addition the prospective supervisor must upload an Institutional Statement of Support completed by a senior academic in the relevant School, also by 28 February 2018.
-The Institutional Statement of Support must include the signature of Scholarships and Student Funding Services Manager, Tessa Rundell, who will confirm the nominee is one of the University's chosen candidates.
+Nominated applicants will be provided with access to the Carnegie Trust's application portal mid-February and must complete the online application process by 5pm on 28 February 2019, which includes seeking the endorsement of their prospective supervisor.
+In addition the prospective supervisor must upload an Institutional Statement of Support completed by a senior academic in the relevant School, also by 5pm on 28 February 2019.
+The Institutional Statement of Support must include the signature of Student Systems and Administration Director, Lisa Dawson, who will confirm the nominee is one of the University's chosen candidates.

 Nominated applicants should refer to the application template, guidance and Statement of Institutional Support below for information on the application process.